25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Stack.md

 - In browsers: Store history of the tab

 - **Parenthesis Matching**:
   - Every opening parenthesis must have a matching closing parenthesis.
-Add condition to check multiple types of parenthesis.
+Add condition to check multiple types of parenthesis

 ```c
 struct Stack